 Solar Energy Production and Electric Vehicle Project

-By replacing the generation of electricity with solar energy, E-470’s efforts alone will stop the production of 24,000 metric tons of carbon dioxide (CO2) emissions over the 20-year life of the program and reduce Colorado’s reliance on non-renewable, carbon-based fuels.
+By replacing the generation of electricity with solar energy, E-470’s efforts alone will stop the production of 24,000 metric tons of carbon dioxide (CO2) emissions over 20 years.
 We began the E-470 Solar Project in 2012 with the goal of eliminating the need for imported oil to be used in the conventional generation of electricity.
-In 2017, we launched our newest green initiative with our Electric Vehicle Project.
-At E-470, we’re demonstrating our commitment to sustainability and providing green options to customers, employees and our community.
+In 2021, E-470 Public Highway Authority purchased all solar generating facilities on Authority property and now offsets an average of 44% of total energy cost on a yearly basis.
+In 2017, we launched another green initiative with our Electric Vehicle Project.
+At E-470, we’re demonstrating our commitment to sustainability and providing green options to customers, employees, and our community.
+In 2022, we upgraded the vehicle charging stations with two ChargePoint Express 250 high-power DC chargers.
+The Authority is proud to continue to offer free charging at these stations to customers, employees, and the community.

-Since January of 2019, we have produced enough solar energy to cancel out 2,613,000 vehicle miles traveled.
-9.2 million kWh of solar energy has an impact equivalent to the amount of carbon sequestered by 107,558 tree seedlings grown for 10 years.
+Since December 2021, we have produced 11 million kWh of solar energy, enough to cancel out 5,786,000 vehicle miles traveled.
 Our very own Headquarters Building is the 3rd highest producer of solar energy on the road.
 The highest producing areas are the arrays at the 6th Pkwy./Stephen D. Hogan Pkwy. and Colfax Ave. ramps.

 Solar Project By the Numbers